 Joe is delighted that his pony, Lightning, is brilliant at mounted games.
 The two of them make a great pair and Joe can’t wait for them to try out for the Prince Philip Cup team.
 There’s just one problem – Lightning seems quite small now that Joe is growing so fast.
 What will he do when he’s too big to ride her?
 And what will happen to Lightning if she’s sold?

 The Shires – at least Joe guessed that was what they were – came so close that the air trembled as they passed by, their harness clinking like armour . . .

 Thanks to his wonderful pony, Lightning, Joe has already become a key member of his Pony Club mounted games team.
 But fresh challenges await him with his new mare, Fortune, and when he meets two majestic Shire horses called Velvet and Sherman he becomes fascinated by the very different world of heavy horses.
 Joe soon discovers how awesome Shires can be when a flood threatens the animals at The Hidden Horseshoe Sanctuary and he needs some serious horsepower to rescue them.

-Our farrier, Josh, made a Shire horse shoe for the Horseshoe trilogy.
+Our farrier, Josh, made a Shirehorse shoe that would fit Sherman for the Horseshoe Trilogy.
 You can watch edited highlights here.